-functions, the Agency has the following responsibilities regarding banks in Kazakhstan: to issue permits for their creation; to issue banking licenses; to approve prudential requirements for their activities (e.g., capital adequacy requirements, credit limits and limits on certain types of transactions); and to inspect their operations.
+The primary authority for supervising and regulating banks and other financial institutions is the Agency for Regulation and Development of the Financial Market ("Agency").
+Among other supervisory functions, the Agency has the following responsibilities regarding banks in Kazakhstan: to issue permits for their creation; to issue banking licenses; to approve prudential requirements for their activities (e.g., capital adequacy requirements, credit limits and limits on certain types of transactions); and to inspect their operations.

-As of 1 January 2021, there were 26 second-tier banks registered in Kazakhstan, including one state-owned bank, the Housing Construction Savings Bank of Kazakhstan, one Islamic bank (Al-Hilal) and 11 banks that are wholly owned or controlled by nonresidents (e.g., Citibank Kazakhstan).
-The regulated capital of all commercial second-tier banks was KZT 3.775 trillion and the assets were KZT 29.563 trillion.
+As of 1 January 2022, 22 second-tier banks were registered in Kazakhstan, including one state-owned bank, the Housing Construction Savings Bank of Kazakhstan, one Islamic bank (Al Hilal Bank) and 14 banks with foreign participation (e.g., Citibank Kazakhstan).
+The regulated capital of all commercial second-tier banks was KZT5.308 trillion and the assets were KZT 37.622 trillion.